Creative Maternity Photo Ideas to Celebrate Every Kind of Motherhood

 • Take advantage of the golden hour during the first and last hour of sunlight of the day to capture warm, glowing photos.

 Motherhood comes in all shapes and sizes, and it’s time we celebrate the diversity of this beautiful experience.
-From adoptive and surrogate mothers to LGBTQ+ families to single moms and other caregivers, every mother and family deserves to be recognized and honored.
+From adoptive and surrogate mothers to LGBTQ+ families to single moms and other caregivers, every mother, parent, and family deserves to be recognized and honored.

 Adoption and surrogacy are two beautiful ways to build a family.
 Adoptive mothers go through a rigorous, emotional process to bring a child into their home and provide them with love, care, and support.
 Surrogate mothers selflessly carry a child for another family, bringing joy and fulfillment to those who may not be able to conceive on their own.
 Let’s recognize and honor these mothers through the medium of photography, and the love and care they provide for their children.